 - Rollover credit cards with a low interest rate

 These types of cards come with an extremely low rate of interest.
 Usually you are given a year to pay off the balance that you have transferred.
 You can find credit card rollover deals that offer an interest rate as low as .99% for 12 months.
 If you don’t feel that you can pay off your debt within six months but can pay it off in a year then you should look for these kinds of cards.
-If you think that you may be able to pay off your debt within the six-month time frame but are not quite sure, your best bet is to go with a balance transfer card that gives you a year to pay it off with a low interest.
+If you think that you may be able to pay off your debt within the six-month time frame but are not quite sure, a balance transfer card that gives you a year to pay it off with a low interest.
 This way, if it does take longer than six months, you will have a safety net of an extra six-months to work with.